-- 2. Failure to achieve a pass in all sections of the test in two attempts will require further training. - 3.
-There is no limit to the number of skill tests that may be attempted.
+- 2 Failure to achieve a pass in all sections of the test in two attempts will require further training.
+There is no limit to the number of skill tests that may be attempted. - An oral exam based on the theoretical knowledge shall be passed as part of the skill test (excluding reactivation skill test).